 Keep in mind that most applications will not require this level of control, and are better served by the technique of using per-partition ordering alongside data partitioning by key.

-Examples of How to Use Kafka Partitioning and Keying
+Examples of How to Use Apache Kafka Partitioning and Keying

 Let’s look at an example of what happens when we send data to multiple partitions.
 First, we’ll create a topic with 10 partitions, named “my-topic”: